-Q. I dont have experience with electronics or coding.
-Where do I start?
+Q. Neither my student or I have any experience with electronics, programming, or robotics.
+Where do we start?

 to learn more.

-Q. Do I need to complete Levels A and B before starting Level C?
+Q. Does my student need to complete Levels A and B before starting Level C?

 A. Yes.
-Please be sure to complete Level A and Level B first.
-Level C builds on the skills learned in Levels A and B. You will also need the electrical components kits from Levels A and B to complete Level C.
+Please be sure your student completes Level A and Level B first.
+Level C builds on the skills learned in Levels A and B. Your student will also need the electrical components kits from Levels A and B to complete Level C.

 Q. How many lessons are in Level C and how long does each lesson take?